An opportunity to work one-on-one with a therapist for guidance and support.

 - BA is Psychology and Philosophy – Grinnell College, Iowa

-I had the opportunity to work with individuals and institutions in Ecuador, South Africa, India, and Slovenia for a research project examining the effect culture has on grief as a Watson Fellow after graduating college.
-Additionally, I have worked with Family Means to create an intensive training regarding working with Minnesota’s minorities in palliative care and collaborated with The Hubs Center for lifelong learning, and the More Center to create an education course on Job loss and grief as the Covid-19 pandemic elevated the unemployment rates across the state and nation.
-The later efforts awarded me the President's Student Leadership and Service Award upon graduation from my program at the University of Minnesota.
+I worked with individuals and institutions in Ecuador, South Africa, India, and Slovenia for a research project examining the effect culture has on grief as a Watson Fellow after graduating college.
+Additionally, I have worked with Family Means to create intensive training regarding working with Minnesota’s minorities in palliative care and collaborated with The Hubs Center for Lifelong Learning to create an education course on Job loss and grief as the Covid-19 pandemic elevated the unemployment rates across the state and nation.
+My latest project is being an undergraduate instructor and mentor to undergraduate students, focusing on how cross-cultural and ethnic diversity must be considered before concluding the validity of psychological concepts or theories.

 Specialties:- Loss of meaning / “Existential anxiety”